Atrial Fibrillation Treatment

 Our atrial fibrillation program is open and offering virtual visits for some appointments.

-At UMass Memorial Medical Center, our experienced doctors use the most advanced techniques and therapies to treat patients with atrial fibrillation, or Afib, the most common type of cardiac arrhythmia.
+At UMass Memorial Medical Center, our experienced team uses the most advanced techniques and therapies to treat patients with atrial fibrillation, or Afib, the most common type of cardiac arrhythmia.

 Our doctors and electrophysiology specialists (doctors who specialize in the treatment of arrhythmias) work together to provide integrated care.
 Therefore, no matter what your treatment—if you need another heart specialist—you know that you are in the hands of a team that works together all the time, across locations.